View and Manage Global Settings for Oracle Data Safe

 You can set the global online and archive retention periods on the Settings page in Oracle Data Safe.

-• Archived records are not immediately available in the audit reports.
-However, if you need them to be, you can retrieve them back online.
-They are retained in archive for a minimum of 0 months and a maximum of 72 months.
-If you have a requirement to store the audit data even longer in archive, please contact Oracle Support.
+- Archived records are not immediately available in the audit reports; however, if you need them to be, you can retrieve them back online.
+You can archive records (store them offline) for a minimum of 0 months and a maximum of 72 months.
+If you have a requirement to archive audit data even longer, please contact Oracle Support.